mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/maps.md

 : Gets the latitude of the center of the Map.
 To change the latitude, use the [`PanTo`](#Map.PanTo) method.

-{:id="Map.Left" .number} *Left*
-: Specifies the position of the Left edge of the component relative to an AbsoluteArrangement.

 {:id="Map.LocationSensor" .component .wo} *LocationSensor* : Uses the provided [`LocationSensor`](sensors.html#LocationSensor) for user location data rather than the built-in location provider.